awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-patchbaseline.md

 `ApprovedPatches`  <a name="cfn-ssm-patchbaseline-approvedpatches"></a>
 A list of explicitly approved patches for the baseline\.
-For information about accepted formats for lists of approved patches and rejected patches, see [Package Name Formats for Approved and Rejected Patch Lists](https://docs.aws.amazon.com/systems-manager/latest/userguide/patch-manager-approved-rejected-package-name-formats.html) in the *AWS Systems Manager User Guide*\.
+For information about accepted formats for lists of approved patches and rejected patches, see [About package name formats for approved and rejected patch lists](https://docs.aws.amazon.com/systems-manager/latest/userguide/patch-manager-approved-rejected-package-name-formats.html) in the *AWS Systems Manager User Guide*\.
 *Required*: No
 *Type*: List of String
 *Maximum*: `50`